How to Create a Social Media Content Calendar and Stay Organized

 What is a Social Media Content Calendar?

-A social media calendar is a strategic planning tool that allows you to organize and schedule your content for publication across various platforms.
-A content calendar provides a detailed overview of your upcoming social media posts, organized by time and date.
+A social media calendar is a strategic plan that allows you to organize and schedule your content for publication across various platforms.
+It tracks what you post on various platforms — and coordinate your social media content for the upcoming months and weeks.

 • Time and date you will publish your content

-• Your post format
+• Post format

-• The hashtags and links you will use
+• Hashtags and links you will use

 Benefits of a Social Media Content Calendar